terryc04/ttsky-verilog-template/docs/info.md

 ## AI Use

-Gemini AI was used to aid with syntax and how to run the testbench.
+Gemini AI was used to aid with syntax and how to write and example and run the testbench.
 It also helped troubleshoot the change of a wire to register in the module header.

 ## External hardware
 None are required